 Next, click on Delete …

-If you would like to review a list of all the files that will be deleted before proceeding, then click on the “Click to view entire list of files which will be deleted” link in the “Delete Plugin” screen …
+If you need to have a look at all the files that will be deleted before proceeding any further, then click on the “Click to view entire list of files which will be deleted” link in the “Delete Plugin” screen …

-A complete list of files belonging to the plugin selected for deletionwill display on your screen …
+A complete list of files belonging to the plugin that you are about to remove will be listed on your screen …

 Click Apply …

-Once you have selected all the plugins that you want deleted, specify Delete from the Bulk Actions pull-down menu …
+Once you have selected all the plugins that you want deleted, specify Delete from the Bulk Actions drop down menu …

-A list of all selected plugins will show up in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to proceed to the next step and delete all of the selected plugins …
+A list of all selected plugins will be displayed in the Delete Plugins area.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely sure that you would like to go ahead and remove all of the selected plugins …

-In addition to the methods shown above, you can install a number of 3rd-party tools to manage your plugins.
+As well as the methods shown above, you can install a range of tools that help you manage your WordPress plugins.

 Health Check & troubleshooting